hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

 ---
-title: How to Set Up Credentials to Authenticate Container Registry in HPE GreenLake for Containers
+title: How to Set up Credentials to Authenticate Docker Registry in HPE GreenLake for Containers
 date: 2022-05-10T08:20:45.683Z
 author: Guoping Jia